FREMONT GROUP PRIVACY POLICY

 PERSONAL INFORMATION WE COLLECT

-We collect information when you interact with us in the course of our Services, for example, (1) when you visit and use our website, (2) when you email us or submit forms online, (3) when you call, text, or visit us, (4) when we engage you for Services or you solicit us to provide Services, or (5) when we are otherwise in communication with you.
+We collect information when you interact with us in the course of our Services, for example, (1) when you visit and use our website, (2) when you email us or submit forms online, (3) when you call, text, or visit us, (4) when you engage us for Services or (5) when you otherwise communicate with us.

-Certain of the information we collect may be “Personal Information,” by which we mean information that identifies, relates to, describes, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with a natural person, device, or household, such as a name, postal address, e-mail address, telephone number, and/or payment information.
-Other information directly associated with Personal Information also may be considered Personal Information.
-Information that is aggregated, de-identified, or anonymized may not considered Personal Information, and publicly available information that is made available from federal, state, or local government records may also not be considered Personal Information.
+Certain of the information we collect may be “Personal Information,” by which we mean information that identifies, relates to, describes, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with a natural person.

 The Personal Information we collect varies depending on how you interact with us.